Digital Animation Degree

 - Career Coach: Explore hundreds of potential careers and job possibilities.

-A suggested two-year course sequence for full-time students in Digital Animation follows
+A suggested two-year course sequence for students in Digital Animation follows

 Suggested Course Sequence

 - ENGL 101 - Introduction to College Writing 3 semester hours

 - ARTT 100 - Introduction to Drawing 3 semester hours (ARTD)

 - ARTT 116 - Digital Tools for the Visual Arts 4 semester hours